YehTH/1st-DL-CVMarathon/Day004_geometric_transform_HW/Day_04_ReadMe.txt

+from cv2 import cv2

+#read the photo

+#Vertical and herizontal flip the photo

+#Resize the photo

+#you can enter a percitage number to resise the photo :)

+# width = int(img.shape[1] * pert / 100)

+#Affine function
-I'm not sure what is the function np.float32, and using.
+	#I'm not sure what is the function np.float32, and using.
 45.
 46.

-the sit of _.shape & cv2.circle() is in opp site.
+	#the sit of _.shape & cv2.circle() is in opp site.
 35.
 41.
 42.
 43.

+	#make sure the difference between getAffineTranslation() and  warpAffine()
+48.
+49.